 - 2 Mobile eSIM card providers for travel in Japan

 - 3 Rates and data plans from eSIM providers for travel to Japan

 - 4 Comparison of eSIM providers for Japan

 - 5 Features of eSIMs for travel to Japan

 - 6 eSIM coverage for travel to Japan

-eSIM technology is still relatively new, so not all phones are compatible.
-Here’s everything you need to check before you buy:
+Keep in mind that eSIM technology is still relatively new and so not all phones are currently compatible.
+Take a look at the following suggestions before you buy:

-- Your cell phone must be compatible with an eSIM card.
-Also, check that your cell phone is supported by the carrier or eSIM card provider.
-The iPhone XR and later models are compatible with most providers.
+- You must have an eSIM card compatible cellphone and make sure that your cellphone also supports the carrier or the eSIM card provider.
+Generally, iPhone XR and later models are the most compatible.

 - You need an email address to receive your eSIM.

-- Some providers will ask you to install their app to download the eSIM.
+- Some carriers may ask you to install their app to download the eSIM.

 If you can’t buy an eSIM, you can purchase a physical SIM card for travelers instead.